 Our findings suggest that NACs can also shift competitive dynamics and the trajectories of nectar microbial communities as previously suggested (Álvarez-Pérez et al., 2019).
 While we found no relationship between degree of nectar specialization and treatment impacts on maximum growth, the growth rate of non-nectar specialists was more suppressed in the presence of nectar compounds, and bacteria were more negatively affected than yeasts, both of which could affect end community assembly.
 Our co-culture experiment further shows that treatments can impact communities not only by decreasing the growth of some microbes, but also increasing the growth of others in co-culture.
 Here, Z. bailii did not grow in co-cultures with S. bombi, however, S. bombi showed elevated growth in co-culture, even in the presence of H2O2.
 We hypothesize that the presence of Z. bailii may have facilitated the growth of S. bombi by potentially providing additional nutrition.
 Alternatively, it appears that some microbes may facilitate each other’s growth.
 For example, R. nectarea grew in H2O2-containing nectar in the presence of M. reukaufii but not S. cerevisiae, perhaps suggesting that M. reukaufii, which itself does not appear to be impacted by H2O2, may have methods for detoxifying H2O2 that extend to other inhabitants of the same nectar environment.

 The impact of plant chemistry on ecological interactions can be difficult to predict and some presumptive NACs may even benefit certain microbes.
 We predicted that the norditerpene alkaloid deltaline would broadly suppress microbial growth, but our results generally suggest otherwise.
 Deltaline only decreased the growth of M. reukaufii, with most other microbes increasing in maximum OD relative to their control.
 This is surprising considering that other norditerpene alkaloids, extracted from flowering plants in the same family as Delphinium, have strong antimicrobial properties (Ahmad et al., 2008).
 Prior work looking at the antimicrobial effects of norditerpenes, however, tested concentrations higher than those occurring in nectar (Ahmad et al., 2008).
-For microbes that do not experience growth suppression, it is possible that deltaline is a source of otherwise limiting nitrogen (Vannette and Fukami, 2014), although our study had much higher levels of nitrogen compared to most floral nectar (Nicolson et al., 2007).
+For microbes that do not experience growth suppression, it is possible that deltaline is a source of otherwise limiting compound such as nitrogen (Vannette and Fukami, 2014), although our study had much higher levels of nitrogen compared to most floral nectar (Nicolson et al., 2007).
 It is possible that compounds that might be otherwise anti-microbial in growth media or in other plant tissues may benefit microbes in nectar.
 These findings highlight that generalizing across plant tissues and among whole classes, or even subclasses, of compounds should be done with caution.

 Although the impact of nectar secondary metabolites on microbes may be an understudied ecological role, other abiotic and biotic ecological drivers should also be considered.
 Nectar chemicals are widespread (Adler, 2000) but may be non-adaptive consequences of chemical defense in other plant tissues (Adler, 2000; Adler et al., 2012) where they can effect florivores or pollinators and their behavior (Wright et al., 2013).
 Additionally, nectar chemicals are often in low concentrations when compared to compounds in other plant tissues (Palmer‐Young et al., 2019).
 Compounds in other plant tissues may also influence the nectar environment and shape microbial communities, for instance, when pollen gets deposited into floral nectar.
 Nectar is a complex and dynamic solution, changing with enzyme activity, host-mediated secretion and resorption, and via contact with floral tissues – all precluded by our use of synthetic nectar.
 It is possible that these complex interactions of chemicals may increase or decrease the effect of the specific compounds tested here.
 Whether the impacts of NACs observed here are stronger or weaker than these other factors (and thus are ecologically relevant) is an open question.